mehulagg/gitlab/doc/ci/environments/index.md

    ![Deployments list](img/deployments_list.png)

-Deployments show up in this list only after a CI/CD job has created them.
+Deployments show up in this list only after a deployment job has created them.

 ## Types of environments